 “I also was told to build a department.
 I was trying to plan things out that way, just break things down.
 Everything worked out,” Novak said.

 Sirabella has been impressed with Novak's performance during the past year.

 “She was chosen because of her expertise in managing a facility, and her extensive background in parks and recreation.
 Everyone here has been impressed,” he said.

 Jeff Widmer is a staff writer for Trib Total Media.
-He can be reached at 412-388-5810 or email@example.com.There are currently no comments for this story.
+He can be reached at 412-388-5810 or firstname.lastname@example.org.

 Show commenting policy